 Enjoy Yums Carrot Treats (12 treats) – $3

 Farnam Laser Sheen Skin and Coat Supplement Coupon $5 off

-There was a Farnam supplement theme in these three boxes (great to try out their new release stuff!).
+There was a Farnam supplement theme in these three boxes (great to try out the new release stuff!).
 Because of this, the value of these boxes is particularly high.
 As you can see, the October box had 3 different supplements!
 Wowsa!

-We still recommend A Horse Box to anyone that is interested in trying out new products, but we think that a regular monthly subscription may be a bit much for a person with just one or two horses (since some of the products won’t be viable for all horses).
+I still recommend A Horse Box to anyone that is interested in trying out new products, but I think that a regular monthly subscription may be a bit much for a person with just one or two horses (since some of the products won’t be viable for all horses).
 The subscription is best used for a barn (or for a person with lots of friends so they can give away products they don’t need), and even then…there will be a build up of products sometimes.

 I hope to come back to A Horse Box at a later date after I have some time to get through all of the extra products I have laying around!